Sherlock (TV series): Cast and characters

 Andrew Scott made his first appearance as Jim Moriarty in "The Great Game".
 Moffat said, "We knew what we wanted to do with Moriarty from the very beginning.
 Moriarty is usually a rather dull, rather posh villain so we thought someone who was genuinely properly frightening.
 Someone who's an absolute psycho."
 Moffat and Gatiss were originally not going to put a confrontation between Moriarty and Holmes into these three episodes, but after seeing Scott's audition they realised that they "just had to do a confrontation scene.
 We had to do a version of the scene in 'The Final Problem' in which the two archenemies meet each other."

-The remainder of the regular cast includes Una Stubbs as Mrs Hudson and co-creator Mark Gatiss as Mycroft Holmes.
+The regular cast includes Una Stubbs as Mrs Hudson and co-creator Mark Gatiss as Mycroft Holmes.
 Stubbs has known Cumberbatch since he was four years old, as she had worked with his mother Wanda Ventham.
 Vinette Robinson, Jonathan Aris and Louise Brealey play the recurring roles of Sergeant Sally Donovan, Philip Anderson and Molly Hooper, respectively.
-Amanda Abbington, Freeman's then-real life partner, plays Mary Morstan, Watson's girlfriend and eventual wife.
+Amanda Abbington, Freeman's then real-life partner, plays Mary Morstan, Watson's girlfriend and eventual wife.
 In series three, Wanda Ventham and Timothy Carlton, Cumberbatch's actual parents, are introduced as Sherlock and Mycroft's parents.
 Guest appearances included Phil Davis as Jefferson Hope, Paul Chequer as DI Dimmock, Zoe Telford as Sarah, Gemma Chan as Soo Lin Yao, John Sessions as Kenny Prince, Haydn Gwynne as Miss Wenceslas, Deborah Moore as one of Moriarty's victims and Peter Davison as the voice-over in the planetarium.
 Series two's "A Scandal in Belgravia" featured Lara Pulver as Irene Adler, while "The Hounds of Baskerville" featured Russell Tovey as Henry Knight.
 In the final episode of series two, the role of Rufus Bruhl was played by Edward Holtom, while Katherine Parkinson played journalist Kitty Riley.
 The first episode of series three featured Derren Brown.